 After dinner I was sleepy, the flight attendant made my bed which included turn-down service with a mattress pad.
 My throne transformed into a 6’5″ bed.

 Along with turn-down service, each passenger receives an amenity kit with a second shiseido amenity kit.
-The amenity kit had everything I need, and then some and was a great additional to my suitcase for the vacation a head.
+The amenity kit had everything I need, and then some and was a great addition to my suitcase for the vacation ahead.

 The turn-down service was nice, however, with only a mattress pad and no sheet I could only think just how many other travelers slept and sweated on the same mattress pad.
 Japan Airways cabins are like mini saunas!
 By the time I woke up, my mattress pad was more of a human size maxipad!
 I swear the cabin temperature breached 85 as I woke up covered in my own sweat!

 Service throughout the flight remained spot on.
 I slept for about 6 hours and then woke up to a flight attendant that was eager to make my bed and offer me more food.
 I couldn’t resist the temptation to eat some more so I ordered a few midflight snacks and indulged slightly more before the flight ended.

 Before landing, arrival meal service was available.
 The option of both western or Japanese meals are available.
 This time, I went for the Japanese dish.

 Japan Airlines First Class Final Thoughts